 Let’s dive right into it.

-The key difference between responsibility and accountability is that with responsibility you can work with a team of people to divide tasks.
+The key difference between responsibility and accountability is that with responsibility you can work with a team of people to divide specific tasks.
+Perhaps you have a team who are all responsible for the same goal.

 On the other hand, accountability is something that can be held specifically to one person depending on their skill set, role, or strengths.